Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-3.md

 ## Introduction

-In this challenge, you will continue to focus on implementing crucial GitHub Advanced security features like GitHub Dependabots and Secret Scanning.
+In this challenge, attendee/user will continue to focus on implementing crucial GitHub Advanced security features like GitHub Dependabots and Secret Scanning.

+This is the solution guide, which provides all the specific, step-by-step directions needed to do the task.

 ## Solution Guide